gangachris/gangachris.com/content/posts/05 - solidity.md

 ## Language Structure

-Solidity is a Contract-Oriented built specifically to work in the Ethereum Virtual Machine.
-To explain this further, the Ethereum Blockchain Network can be thought of as a network of computers, often called nodes, and within this network there's an actual virtual machine.
+Solidity is a Contract-Oriented programming language built specifically to work in the Ethereum Virtual Machine.
+To explain this further, the Ethereum Blockchain Network can be thought of as a network of computers, often called nodes, and within this network there's an actual virtual machine that enables secure execution of contract code.
 Hence the name Ethereum Virtual Machine.

 Solidity being a Contract Oriented programming language means the highest language construct is a Contract.
 Here's an example.